 In the US, the amount you can claim varies per airline.
 There are no set standards in place like there are in other countries.
 The only firm stipulation in place is that it has to be denied boarding due to overbooking to qualify.
 Under the Montreal Convention, you can file for damages that the denied boarding claimed.
 Because this is a gray area in flight compensation law, it may be easiest to partner with a specialist to help you get the money you deserve.

 Denied boarding compensation is necessary if you weren’t allowed to board your plan at no fault of your own.
 Depending on where you’re flying, you have to meet different criteria, so you need to understand what you’re filing for.
 You can file a claim yourself through the airline or work with a specialized company to settle your claim.
-You can find the best denied boarding compensation companies bellow.
+You can find the best disrupted flight compensation companies bellow.

 To file yourself, you need to gather all your documentation, fill out EC261 claim form and send it to your airline.
 You can get this directly by filling out this EC261 claim form or after by contacting customer service.
 Once they have everything, they will review the claim to determine your eligibility.
 Airlines may deny your claim, so be prepared to file an appeal and submit additional documentation as requested.
 This process can be lengthy, and your odds of winning vary.

 To file with a company, you submit your case to them directly.
 They will review everything to see if they think you will win.
 Typically, these companies only take cases they know they can win.
 This is because they only get a fee if you win, so it’s in their best interest to only take slam-dunk cases!
 If the company needs to take your case to court, you may face additional fees.
 You often get your winnings faster when you work directly with a lawyer, but you don’t get your full winnings to pay their fees.

 Either way, the most important thing you can do is file a claim.
 You’ll never get denied boarding compensation if you don’t.